 Pursuing Complex Injury Claims

-The California seamen’s personal injury attorneys of Brodsky Micklow Bull & Weiss LLP know just how intricate the legal questions can be in cases involving serious injury or death at sea.
+The attorneys at Brodsky Micklow Bull & Weiss LLP know just how intricate the legal questions can be in cases involving serious injury or death at sea.
 We know what considerations govern the status of a “seaman” in cases where Jones Act coverage might be doubtful.
-We know how to analyze the factors of nationality, ownership, forum, locus, flag, and allegiance to determine whether the Jones Act will cover, for example, a foreign sailor in a foreign ship owned by the Honduran subsidiary of a Delaware corporation, and just where to file the lawsuit.
+We know how to analyze the factors of nationality, ownership, forum, locus, flag and allegiance to determine whether the Jones Act will cover, for example, a foreign sailor in a foreign ship owned by the Honduran subsidiary of a Delaware corporation, and just where to file the lawsuit.

 We also know how to gather and preserve evidence of negligence and unseaworthiness.
 We know how to prove all the elements of damages allowed in a Jones Act claim.
 In short, our long and conscientious experience with accidents at sea and in port enables us to make the best presentation possible of your Jones Act claim.

-For more information about protecting your rights under the Jones Act, contact the San Diego-San Francisco Jones Act lawyers of Brodsky Micklow Bull & Weiss LLP for a free initial consultation on your claim.
-Contact us by calling (510) 268-6180 or toll free at 855-SEA-SOS1.
+For more information about protecting your rights under the Jones Act, contact the Jones Act lawyers of Brodsky Micklow Bull & Weiss LLP for a free initial consultation on your claim.
+Contact us by calling toll-free at 855-272-5380.